-In Religious Education (RE), we consider and pose challenging questions about the meaning and purpose of life, beliefs about God, nature of reality, issues of life and death, concepts of right and wrong and what it mean to be human.
+In Religious Education (RE), we consider and pose challenging questions about the meaning and purpose of life, beliefs about God, nature of reality, issues of life and death, concepts of right and wrong and what it means to be human.
 Children learn about and from religions and worldviews in local, national and global contexts.
 We aim to discover, explore and consider different answers to such questions posed.
 Children learn from different sources, having opportunities to develop and express their own viewpoints and responses as well as to respectfully agree or disagree to views held by others.
+We use the British Values to help us when learning about RE, particularly to ensure we show mutual respect and tolerance to other people, faiths and beliefs.

 RE is taught to every class each week.
 Our school RE curriculum is based on Cheshire East’s Agreed Syllabus.
 The Agreed Syllabus has 2 attainment targets: